Sebastian Troëng, Ph.D.

 Executive Vice President, Conservation Partnerships

-As Executive Vice President, Dr. Sebastian Troëng leads the Conservation Partnerships team that leverages public and private sector support to scale up conservation impacts benefiting nature, people and our global climate.
+As executive vice president, Dr. Sebastian Troëng leads the Conservation Partnerships team that leverages public and private sector support to scale up conservation impacts benefiting nature, people and the climate.
+This work includes an annual $65 million portfolio and is supported by staff across the institution.

-In his role, Sebastian regularly advises heads of state, ministers, corporate CEOs and community leaders on sustainability and conservation.
-Previously, he served as Conservation International’s Executive Vice President for Field Delivery; Senior Vice President of the Americas Field Division; and Managing Director of the Betty and Gordon Moore Center for Science and Oceans, the organization’s global science engine for conservation and sustainable development insights.
-He has worked on conservation and development issues for 30 years — including in Costa Rica, Panama, Sri Lanka, Indonesia, Fiji, Australia, Greece, the U.K. and the United States — and has published extensively on conservation and the economic benefits of nature.
-He is currently based in Brussels.
+In his role, Sebastian regularly advises heads of state, ministers, CEOs and community leaders on sustainability and conservation.
+Previously, he served as Conservation International’s executive vice president for Field Delivery, senior vice president of the Americas Field Division, and managing director of the Betty and Gordon Moore Center for Science.
+He has worked on conservation and development issues for 30 years, including in Costa Rica, Panama, Colombia, Sri Lanka, Indonesia, Fiji, Australia, Greece, the United Kingdom and the United States — and has published extensively on conservation and the economic benefits of nature.
+He is currently based in Brussels, Belgium.

-Sebastian holds a Ph.D. in animal ecology from Lund University in Sweden and a master’s degree in marine environmental protection from University of Wales, U.K
+Sebastian holds a Ph.D. in animal ecology from Lund University in Sweden and a master’s degree in marine environmental protection from the University of Wales, U.K.

-In his role, Sebastian regularly advises heads of state, ministers, corporate CEOs and community leaders on sustainability and conservation.
-Previously, he served as Conservation International’s Executive Vice President for Field Delivery; Senior Vice President of the Americas Field Division; and Managing Director of the Betty and Gordon Moore Center for Science and Oceans, the organization’s global science engine for conservation and sustainable development insights.
-He has worked on conservation and development issues for 30 years — including in Costa Rica, Panama, Sri Lanka, Indonesia, Fiji, Australia, Greece, the U.K. and the United States — and has published extensively on conservation and the economic benefits of nature.
-He is currently based in Brussels.
+In his role, Sebastian regularly advises heads of state, ministers, CEOs and community leaders on sustainability and conservation.
+Previously, he served as Conservation International’s executive vice president for Field Delivery, senior vice president of the Americas Field Division, and managing director of the Betty and Gordon Moore Center for Science.
+He has worked on conservation and development issues for 30 years, including in Costa Rica, Panama, Colombia, Sri Lanka, Indonesia, Fiji, Australia, Greece, the United Kingdom and the United States — and has published extensively on conservation and the economic benefits of nature.
+He is currently based in Brussels, Belgium.

-Sebastian holds a Ph.D. in animal ecology from Lund University in Sweden and a master’s degree in marine environmental protection from University of Wales, U.K
+Sebastian holds a Ph.D. in animal ecology from Lund University in Sweden and a master’s degree in marine environmental protection from the University of Wales, U.K.

 Talk to Me About